AlexandrosKD/ExpoFit-API/README.md

-Currently the oonline services are down
+Currently the online services are down